Solicitors with specialist experience in applications for Special Guardianship Orders.

-Our team of dedicated Family Lawyers have years of experience dealing in all aspects of Family Law and can assist and advise you in securing a Special Guardianship Order.
-They can support you through the process from giving the required notice to the Local Authority to drafting the application, advise you on the support plan offered by the Local Authority and represent you at Court hearings .
+Our Family Lawyers have years of experience dealing in all aspects of Family Law and can assist and advise you in applications for a Special Guardianship Order.
+We will support you through the process from giving the required notice to the Local Authority to drafting the application, advise you on the support plan offered by the Local Authority and represent you at Court hearings .

 In many cases if a child has been placed with you by the Local Authority, then they will pay for you to have legal advice on their assessment of you and the support plan.

 Special Guardianship is an alternative to adoption and involves a Guardian being appointed, with full parental responsibility rights, on an intended long trem basis, by the Court under the Children Act 1989.
 Applications for an Order are generally made in a situation where a child is suffering from emotional and/or physical damage due to the actions or inactions of his or her parents.

 In contrast with adoption, the child's parents may be able to have some involvement with the child in the future, depending on court approval..
 If an Order is made to appoint 1 or more guardians, they have legal rights and powers to make all necessary decisions about the child's upbringing and welfare, although depending on underlying circumstances, parents may be voluntarily consulted discreetly by guardians before important decisions are made for the child.